renzoe/LoRaWAN-Bandits/README.md

 inline constexpr int framesForBoostraping  = 15   ; // The number of frames before the bandit starts asking for feedback
 ```

-(In this initial phase, each arm will be chosen equiprobably by the Thomson Sampling Bandit ^_^ --independently of the reward definition--)
+In this initial phase, each arm will be chosen equiprobably by the Thomson Sampling Bandit ^_^ --independently of the reward definition--.

 Finally, another important parameter is $p$ used in the long-term strategy (in the paper $p=1/20$).
 This value determines the the probability of a given packet to request for a feedback message ~$Bernoulli(p)$.